 When I pictured myself as finally taking my seat with Jesus, I finally felt free.
 The change was so radical that those who know me best would say, “What has happened to you, Heather?
 You are different!”

 I am.
 I’m seated with Christ.
 I’m exactly where I’m supposed to be.

 As you think about your own seat in the heavenly realms, you might want to visualize the setting like I did to help inhabit this new identity.
 I saw myself as a knight called to the Round Table by King Arthur.
 If you’re familiar with Arthurian Legend, you know that at the Round Table, no one is inferior or superior.
 I pictured myself called by a Great King to take my seat at a royal table.
 I’m there with Jesus and other believers, and as I stay in my seat and worship Jesus, I experience a special closeness with Him.
-And, along with other believers, I know that “we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
+And, along with other believers, I know that “we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do” (Ephesians 2:10, English Standard Version).
 I stay in my seat with Jesus and my life bears the fruit He ordains.
-In this seat, I’m on a Kingdom mission to proclaim Christ to the world.
-I don’t need to compare my seat to anyone else or feel jealous about what his or her seat looks like.
-In my seat, God has the perfect plan for my life that will different from any other person.
+In this seat, I’m on a kingdom mission to proclaim Christ to the world.
+I don’t need to compare my seat to anyone else’s or feel jealous about what his or her seat looks like.
+In my seat, God has the perfect plan for my life that will be different from any other person’s.